Bob Presley

 Robert Nathaniel Presley (April 30, 1946 – March 25, 1975) was an American professional basketball player.
+He played college basketball for the California Golden Bears and was an eleventh round selection by the Milwaukee Bucks in the 1969 NBA draft.
+Presley played professionally in the Philippines, Belgium and in the American semi-professional Western Basketball Association (WBA).

-Presley was born in Birmingham, Alabama, and raised in Detroit, Michigan.
-He attended three high schools in Detroit and struggled academically despite having potential as a basketball player.
+Presley was raised in Detroit, Michigan, where he attended three high schools and struggled academically despite having potential as a basketball player.
 Presley was sent to California where he benefitted from alleviated academic standards and graduated from high school.
 He became eligible to attend Mt.
 San Jacinto College where he starred on the basketball team as a sophomore.
-Presley transferred to play for the California Golden Bears from 1967 to 1969.
+Presley transferred to play for the Golden Bears from 1967 to 1969.
 His suspension and subsequent reinstatement in 1968 sparked racial tension on the team and resulted in the resignations of head coach Rene Herrerias and athletic director Pete Newell.
 Presley was expected to start his professional career with the Denver Rockets of the American Basketball Association (ABA) in 1969 but quit the team before appearing in a game.
-He played in the Philippines, Belgium and the American semi-professional Western Basketball Association (WBA).
+After his release from prison for grand theft in 1971, Presley aspired to play in the NBA and toiled in minor leagues.

 Presley's personal life was marked by turmoil and poverty.
 He struggled to make an adequate income from his basketball career and failed in other business ventures.
 After experiencing several mental breakdowns in his pursuit for a successful basketball career, Presley drowned himself in the Willamette River in Portland, Oregon.